-Recently, the SJ Group members and other Casper UUs wrote emails and letters to our city council members and to the Casper Star Tribune in support of Casper PFLAG’s proposed anti-discrimination resolution.
+Early in 2018, the SJ Group members and other Casper UUs wrote to our Casper City Council members and to the Casper Star Tribune in support of Casper PFLAG’s proposed anti-discrimination resolution.
 On February 20, 2018, after a four hour council meeting, with 19 speakers in a packed auditorium, the Casper City Council voted to approve the Resolution!
 Thank you to all of you who helped!

 Casper Public Transportation Project: The Social Justice Group joined with the Programming and RE committees to host “UU Casper Halloween “Party With a Purpose” on Saturday, October 27, 2018, raising $550 for the Casper Area Transportation Coalition (CATC) to buy bus tickets for our neighbors in need.

 Get Out the Vote: The SJ Group promoted democratic engagement and civil communication during the 2018 election season by publicizing local candidate forums.

 Environmental Engagement, Education and Advocacy: The SJ Group publicizes Izaak Walton League meetings, hikes and other events, as well as educational events hosted by the Casper Citizen’s Climate Lobby.
 For more information, email Dan Cooper at firstname.lastname@example.org.